trebeljahr/trebeljahr.com/_booknotes/the-art-of-learning.md

 ### Afterword

 > If I have learned anything over my first twenty-nine years, it is that we cannot calculate our important contests, adventures, and great loves to the end
-The only thing we can really count on is getting surprised.
+The only thing we can  count on is getting surprised.
 No matter how much preparation we do, in the real tests of our lives we'll be in unfamiliar terrain.
 Conditions might not be calm or reasonable.
 It may feel as though the whole world is stacked against us.
 This is when we have to perform better than we ever conceived of performing.
 I believe the key is to have prepared in a manner that allows for inspiration to have laid the foundation for us to create under the wildest pressure we ever imagined.

-> If my approach feels right, take it, hone it, give it your own flavor.
+> If my approach feels right, take it, hone it, give it your flavor.
 Leave my numbers behind.
 In the end, mastery involves discovering the most resonant information and integrating it do deeply and fully it disappears and allows us to fly free.